 Wenjie Jacky Mo

-I am a first-year Ph.D. student in Computer Science at the University of California, Davis, where I am fortunate to be advised by Prof. Muhao Chen and Prof. Zhe Zhao.
+I am a second-year Ph.D. student in Computer Science at the University of California, Davis, advised by Prof. Muhao Chen and Prof. Zhe Zhao.

 news